ms-iot/content/en-US/win10/samples/TBSSample.md

 * SDK, version 10.0.10240 or above

 ## Device Setup
-Links to instructions on setting up MBM and RPi2.
+Links to instructions on setting up MBM and RPi2 or RPi3.

 ## Create a project using TBS